 - Whether the project or task was cost-effective for your company or business

-- Billable hours help in resource mobilization
+- Billable time tracking helps in resource mobilization

 - How to ensure in the future that your projects are more fruitful